 Approaching ESG – client needs, adviser expectations

 ESG is fast becoming a popular approach to investing.
 66% more investors are actively engaging in ESG products than 12 months ago and this trend looks set to continue.
-Our research* shows that advisers are aware of the increased interest in ESG, with 92% believing it will be a larger proportion of investing than any other in two years’ time.
+Our research* shows that advisers are aware of the increased interest in ESG, with 92% believing it will be a larger proportion of their business in two years’ time.

 However, the expectation appears to be that this increase in ESG investments will be driven largely by investors, not as a result of advisers promoting it to their clients.
 Are advisers missing a trick by expecting their clients to approach them – should they be getting a step ahead by introducing the subject themselves?
 Our ESG Resource Hub might be a good place to start, with lots of client-friendly material to help get the conversation rolling.